yathit/yathit-inboxcrm-help/readme.md

-This repository contains all that is needed to fully generate the [Knowledge Base](https://www.wisecashhq.com/help/what-is-wisecash) of my cash-flow forecasting SaaS app [WiseCash](https://www.wisecashhq.com).
+This repository  iscontains all that is needed to fully generate the [Knowledge Base](https://www.yathit.com/sugarcrm-gmail/) of [Yathit](https://www.yathit.com).

-Make sure to read the companion article: [Lessons Learned Building a Git-Based Knowledge Base for my SaaS product](https://www.wisecashhq.com/blog/lessons-learned-creating-a-git-based-knowledge-base-for-my-saas-product).
+For this opensource Knowledge Base web site generator, please see : [Lessons Learned Building a Git-Based Knowledge Base for my SaaS product](https://www.wisecashhq.com/blog/lessons-learned-creating-a-git-based-knowledge-base-for-my-saas-product).

-## Using this as a template for your own Knowledge Base

-You can freely reuse this repository as a starting point to create your own Knowledge Base.
-Just make sure to tweak the appearance enough that it doesn't look too similar, and do not reuse written content, images or animations.
-[Contact us](mailto:support@wisecashhq.com) in case of doubt.
-Credit/back-link is appreciated!

 ## How to run locally